-Questions and Answers about Psychology at DePauw
+Questions and Answers about Psychology and Neuroscience at DePauw

-Overview: The Psychology department at DePauw University consists of faculty members representing diverse areas of Psychology such as clinical, developmental, social, industrial/organizational, learning, cognitive, and physiological.
+Overview: The Psychology and Neuroscience department at DePauw University consists of faculty members representing diverse areas of Psychology such as clinical, developmental, social, industrial/organizational, learning, cognitive, and physiological.
 Committed to the importance of teaching, the faculty have won several teaching awards and are readily accessible to students.

 - What does studying psychology involve?